 - In case of immediate burial, the body will be transported to the funeral home.
 The funeral director and staff's primary use of facilities and services, obtaining the death certificate, and other permits will also be included in the $1,500 that you have to pay.
 No cemetery fees are included.

 - If you’re interested in shipping human remains, you will have to pay more than $1,700.
 Add the shipping container costs without a casket ($175), or a shipping container with a casket ($250).

 - You may purchase caskets from the funeral home, where prices typically begin at $1200 and go as high as $10,000 or more.
 Online shopping will give you more convenient prices and a large variety of models as well.
+You can easily check how much do caskets cost from your home or mobile device any time.
 You can find caskets for less than $800.
 Not only that, but funeral homes have to accept the casket you bought elsewhere, by law.